enspiral-root-systems/coop-constitution/README.md

 11.8.2 That the consideration for the redemption is fair and reasonable to the remaining shareholders.

 **11.9 Resolutions and Certificate**
-The resolutions referred to in this clause 11 must set out in full the reasons for the directors’ conclusions.
+The resolutions referred to in this clause 11 must set out in full the reasons for the directors' conclusions.
 The directors who vote in favour of the resolutions must sign a certificate as to the matters set out in that certificate.

 The Company must not exercise an option to surrender or redeem shares if, after the passing of the resolutions and before the option is exercised, the board ceases to be satisfied as to the matters resolved.

-## PART 4 – SHAREHOLDERS
+## PART 4 -- SHAREHOLDERS
 ### 12 POWERS OF SHAREHOLDERS

 **12.1 Powers reserved to Shareholders**